 What we expect from you:

 - To attend all timetabled lessons unless absence is authorised.
-Reasons for authorised absence include: illness, hospital/emergence appointments, driving tests… They do not include: holidays, driving lessons, part time work.
-Any medical/dental appointments must be confirmed either by phone call, letter or text from a parent/carer.
+Reasons for authorised absence include: illness, medical appointments, driving tests, University visits… They do not include: holidays, driving lessons, part time work… Any medical/dental appointments must be confirmed either by phone call, letter, text or email from a parent/carer.
 Unacceptable patterns of absence will not be authorised.
-Routine medical appointments that can be booked outside of College hours will not be authorised.

 - To attend the weekly Ethics and Values lesson.
 This is a key part of the life in our Catholic Sixth Form.